You’ve developed your characters. You’ve written your pilot script. You’ve put together a whizz-bang Proof of Concept video and pitch document.

 Question 9 – What is the pervasive problem facing your characters?

-These are all simple questions.
-That doesn’t make them easy to answer.
-But once you know the answers your chances of a successful pitch have increased Immeasurably.
+Once you know the answers your chances of a successful pitch have increased Immeasurably.

 For more tips & techniques for Writing and Selling your comedy, read ‘The Cheeky Monkey – Writing Narrative Comedy‘